 What’s your favourite cycle route in the UK?

 Most places around the UK will have excellent cycling routes that you can try.
 My favourite is the Isle of Wight, which is very well set up for long bike rides around the island.

 There are stately homes and gardens as well as harbours and beaches to keep you interested.
 It has become a favourite destination with both our staff and customers, and it is easy to take your bike onto a ferry.

-What’s the main piece of advice you'd give to a retiree who’s considering taking up cycling?
+What’s the advice you'd give a retiree who wants to take up cycling?

 Many who come to see us after retirement seek out a bike that is as close as possible to what they would have used in their youth.
 We would always advise them to be open to other styles of bike that fit their current lifestyle and physique.